-In this work, now a classic in Toni Serra´s filmography, some old Egyptian tunes, are played along the drawing of, we could actually describe it as a dance by, a common litter plastic bag which flows freely with the wind.
+In this work, now a classic in Toni Serra´s filmography, some old Egyptian tunes are played along the drawing of a common litter plastic bag which flows freely – we could actually describe it as a dance by – with the wind.
 We know that when this breeze stops the whole composition that we are seeing in our screens will cease to be, this lasts three minutes.
 While the wind keeps blowing, a reality will appear in front of our eyes, a materiality will be enacted, it all seems to follow a rhythm orchestrated in advance.

 When writing turns into language, therefore air and wind, when words disappear without leaving any tracks, when we can’t find any traces of the event seen, just in that moment, in that given instant, is where this work takes place.